Skip to main content

 According to the 21st Century Integrated Digital Experience Act (IDEA), agencies must adopt the standards developed by GSA—the US Web Design System (USWDS) for all websites and applications.
 There are no waivers or exemptions.
 EPA must report conformance to this standard to Congress every year.

-EPA public websites have a standard look and feel, consisting of the header and footer, as well as individual components.
-The WebCMS follows this standard and produces this look and feel automatically.
+EPA public websites have a standard look and feel, consisting of the global header and global footer, as well as individual components.
+The WebCMS follows this standard and applies this look and feel automatically.
 All other public EPA applications must also follow this standard and use the components that make up this look and feel.

 • Every public EPA application must use the elements below: